JonathanDotCel/ff6_encounter_rate_patcher/README.md

 ## Linux & Mac OS

-DotNET has native support from MS in Linux and Mac Install dotnet 3.1 and run the .exe via that (you shouldn't need to recompile).
+DotNET has native support from MS in Linux and Mac.

+Install dotnet 3.1 and run the .exe via that (you shouldn't need to recompile).